wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 Note the three icons below the recording itself - this will identify what elements of the session have been recorded: video, keystrokes and processes, or any combination of the three depending on the setup of the session recording.

----

-**Note**
+!!!
+Note
     Command cross-searching is available.
 Therefore search terms that relate to applications, powershell, for example, can simply be searched for in the search dialog box.
 This will allow you to find appropriate sessions far more efficiently.
 Try ``netstat`` as a command to search for and see what happens

     TIP: Session recordings can also be reference directly from within the Audit trail from individual Secrets, where required.

----

 Opening a session recording that includes keystrokes and a video and you will have the keystrokes presented on the left hand side (searchable) and the video on the right.
 Note the colored bar beneath the session recording, this will display visually where there is action or movement in the session and allows you to skip easily and quickly to relevant parts of the session.
 Try clicking on it to move the session forward.
 Additionally, the two arrows will allow you to expand the session to full screen for a more detailed review of the activity.
 The "jump to" buttons also allow you to skip to relevant parts of the session.